cpwr-devops/DevOps-Examples-Doc/docs/advanced_pipelines/helper_classes/Jcl_skeletons.md

 ## List in IN DD statements iebcopyInDd.skel

-The purpose of this file is to provide a list of datasets to use a input datasets for the `iebcopy.skel` JCL.
-The skeleton looks like this and corresponds with the libraries used to story copybooks in the ISPW environment used for these examples
+The purpose of this file is to provide a list of datasets to use as input datasets for the `iebcopy.skel` JCL.
+The skeleton looks like this and corresponds with the libraries used to store copybooks in the ISPW environment used for these examples

 ```
 //IN1      DD DISP=SHR,DSN=SALESSUP.<ispw_application>.QA<ispw_path>.CPY